-Switch up your usual dips with this Georgian walnut spread: eggplant pkhali.
-It’s hearty yet surprisingly light and makes a great appetizer or snack.
+Switch up your usual dips with this Georgian walnut spread.
+Our eggplant pkhali recipe is hearty yet surprisingly light and makes a great appetizer or snack.

 What is pkhali?